BarbzYHOOL/cssunminifier/README.md

     Ctrl + Alt + u (Windows/OSX/Linux)

-If you prefer menu options you should be able to find it un the 'Selection' menu.
+If you prefer menu options you should be able to find it under the 'Selection' menu.